 Prince George's Stadium is especially great for families.
 The kids’ park has a carousel, a moon bounce, a test-your-speed pitching area, and an inflatable Wiffle ball batting cage.
 Between-innings activities include three-legged races and races atop inflatable rocking horses, and kids get to run the bases after every game.

-The Bowie Baysox's season usually starts in early to mid-April and last through the end of August.
+The Bowie Baysox's season usually starts in early to mid-April and last through early September.
 In addition to occasional weekend fireworks from April through September, the ballpark also offers special youth birthday party packages and catered group events.

 03 of 06

 At the park, kids can enjoy the Fun Zone, which includes a carousel and a moon bounce, or post-game fireworks on Friday or Saturday nights throughout the summer.
-The ballpark also hosts a series of adult-oriented events including the Flying Dog Beer Dinner on August 1, 2018, which includes tickets to the game, dinner service, and throwback series beers from the brewing company at the Mattress Warehouse Club.
+The ballpark also hosts adult-oriented events like a Flying Dog Beer Dinner.

 04 of 06